scotws/LiaraForth/docs/MANUAL.md

 Technically, Liara Forth based on the [Subroutine Threaded Model](http://www.bradrodriguez.com/papers/moving1.htm) (STC) with a 16 bit cell size.
 When complete, it will be a single-user system with round-robin multitasking.
 Priority is "speed over size" (within reason).
+Because of this, there is little safety checking done - Liara "runs with sissors".

 ### Memory Map